madduck/tptools/README.md

   ?
 Print this message
 ```

+Note that this plugin currently only works on Linux, since I cannot be bothered
+to figure out how Windows terminal works.
+Please feel free to submit a pull
+request if you can make it slurp single characters from the terminal.

 ### Printing to `stdout` and `POST`ing data

 Five commands exist to export data whenever the tournament updates.
 The commands